muthash/we-connect-flask-backend/README.md

 ## Pagination

-The API enables pagination by passing in *page* and *limit* as arguments in the request url as shown in the following example:
+The API enables pagination by passing in *page* and *limit* as arguments in the request URL, as shown in the following example:

 ```
 http://127.0.0.1:5000//api/v1/businesses?page=1&limit=20